ScottRadcliff/scottradcliff.github.io/_posts/2019-01-07-free-github-repos.md

 What I fear is that we just became the product, and that Microsoft did this in attempt to grow as large as it possibly can.
 Imagine what a company that makes software and services could do with the largest collection of developers on the planet.
 I hope that's pessimistic and only good things come from this.

+Update: Some good reasoning/comments on the [HN thread](https://news.ycombinator.com/item?id=18848517)